shanep-web/shanep-web.github.io/_docs/simple-blog.md

 tags: final-project
 ---

+**NOTE:** This is document not complete!
+If you select this option for you final project still need to fill out each section with MORE detail than is given.
+Each section should be at least 150 - 200 words in length.

 ## Overview

 For this option you are going to write a simple blogging engine.
 Your version will need to support